 1. Figure out what clothes you want to “sanitize”.
 As a general rule, small, thin articles like bras, bandanas, underwear, swimming suits and other such items are far, far easier to purify than thick, coarse jeans, jackets and additional heavy-duty accessories.
 They’re less bulky, faster-drying and rinse-friendly.
 Tiny items usually take at least a few hours to dry in a warm place, while jeans can take up to two days (depending on the climate you’re in).

 2. Consider your drying options.
 Do you have a clothing line?
 Can you string it up between two bunkbeds or somewhere in your room?
 Is there an outdoor rack available?
 Is it sunny or cloudy outside?
 Is it hot (good) or cold (bad)?
 Is it humid (bad) or dry (good)?
 Can you drape wet items over railings without fear of them disappearing (or soaking your bed?)
 Be creative.
 Lamp shades, chair backs, even the top of your rucksack will work for certain things.
-Weed out the items that are too big to put anywhere, or don’t *need* to be spruced up, in order to make room for other ones.
+Weed out the items that are too big to put anywhere, or don’t need to be spruced up, in order to make room for other ones.
 Just make sure you don’t “hang yourself out to dry” and not have anywhere to put your damp clothes.

 3. Locate and assess the sink.
 Take a good look at your sink.
 Although a large mud room or laundry room-style sink would be great, I’m assuming that if you had a laundry nearby, you might think twice about sucking the foul-scented air swirling around that sweatshirt you’ve worn every day for the past two weeks.
 This means that your sink is probably standard size, with a “one article at a time” policy.
 Enterprising folks can risk the irk of their peers and also do the duty in the hostel bathtub or shower.